ArtIntoScience/artintoscience.github.io/content/cfp.md

 ## Example Topics of Interest for Submission
-We invite you to participate in Art into Science and submit a talk to one of the two conference tracks.
+We invite you to participate in Art Into Science and submit a talk to one of the two conference tracks.

 ### Operations Track: